SEE WHAT'S WAITING FOR YOU IN GARDEN DESIGN MAGAZINE

 —Amy Smith, Pennsylvania

 AN IMPORTANT PART OF ANY GARDENER’S LIBRARY"What a stunning piece of work.
 I picked it up.
 Opened it.
 Read the first page.
-Sat down, and read the entire damn thing.
+Sat down, and read the entire thing.
 It’s original, it’s relevant, it’s gorgeous, and it is an important part of my library."

 —Sandra Swanson, California